<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=510762&amp;fmt=gif">

 Table 2.
 Conversion between common viscosity units.

-These are the most basic units used for viscosity but there is a large variety of units that are specific to some particular measurement system or application.
-If you have further questions about what units to use for your viscosity measurements, contact us!
+However, there is a large variety of units that are specific to particular measurement systems or applications.
+If you have further questions about what units to use for your viscosity measurements, let us know!

 Google+